hapifhir/hapi-hl7v2/src/docs/readme.txt

 ---------
 Thanks for downloading HAPI!

-    You have downloaded a distribution of HAPI - the open-sourced HL7 library.
+    You have downloaded a fork of HAPI - the open-sourced HL7 library.

     For information about HAPI's license, please visit http://hl7api.sourceforge.net/license.html

+    For information about this fork's license, please review the README.txt and LICENSE.txt files in the root directory of this package.

     This package also contains several libraries which are licensed under other license agreements.